-At Robert Half we offer a candidate skills assessment tool with over 40 specialised tests which has been developed by industry leaders in this field.
-These tests include Java 8 programming, Microsoft Azure, Python 3 programming, Citrix Xen Virtualisation, Tableau and more so that the hiring managers we partner with can be assured of the skill level of their next technology team hire.
+At Robert Half we offer a candidate skills assessment tool with a wide variety tests which have been developed by industry leaders in this field.
+This includes basics like Excel, pivot tables, purchase ledger, payroll, general accounting, along with data entry.
+They also include testing for programs such as Java 8 programming, Microsoft Azure, Python 3 programming, Citrix Xen Virtualisation, Tableau and more so that the hiring managers we partner with can be assured of the skill level of their next technology team hire.

 Are you currently looking for top tech talent to join your team?
 Get in touch with the Robert Half Technology team and rely on them to test candidates on your behalf.